Kohulan/DECIMER-Image-Segmentation/README.md

 # DECIMER-Image-Segmentation
 Image segmentation initial works by Kohulan Rajan and Otto Brinkhaus

-Using Mask R-CNN we are trying to segment the chemical structures from published literature.
-The mask R-CNN's superior algorithm can easily segment an Image upon training it widely with a mixed set of Data, Includes the Images of published literature with text and corresponding manually annotated data regarding the position of the images.
+Using Mask R-CNN, we are trying to recognize and segment depictions of chemical structures from the published literature.
+The superiour algorith of the mask R-CNN model can easily segment an Image after being trained with a mixed set of data, including a manually annotated set of pages from the published literature.

-Initial work was done using training the Mask R-CNN network with our data and deploying on a completely new set of data to see the segmentation accuracy.
-Later we are working on a cleaning up procedure on the segmented images to fit the Image detection algorithm.
+Initial work was done training the Mask R-CNN network with our data and deploying it on a completely new set of data to examine the segmentation accuracy.
+There is a post-processing procedure Additionally, we are working on a post-processing procedure for the segmented images to make them suitable for the image detection algorithm.

 ## Usage